Middle School Research Project Idea: Travel Planning for a Pine Cone Pal

 9. Students reflected and determined points awarded to each group member.

-The students loved this because they could unleash their creativity not just with their pets, but also with their trip plans.
-They really enjoyed investigating new places that now they could talk to their parents about visiting.
-Best of all, they were very engaged and learning at the same time!
+The students LOVED this project.
+I think this was mainly because they could unleash their creativity with their pals and their trip plans.
+They thoroughly enjoyed investigating new places that they talked about as if it were a competition to see who would have the best trip!
+Best of all, they were engaged and learning at the same time!

 Thanks for stopping by!